Stoxum/casinocoin-dev-portal/content/reference-stoxumd.md

 #### Ledger Request Object

-When the server is in the progress of fetching a ledger, but has not yet finished, the `casinocoind` server returns a ledger request object indicating its progress towards fetching the ledger.
+When the server is in the progress of fetching a ledger, but has not yet finished, the `stoxumd` server returns a ledger request object indicating its progress towards fetching the ledger.
 This object has the following fields:

 | `Field`                     | Type             | Description                 |
 |:----------------------------|:-----------------|:----------------------------|